SF-WDI-LABS/tunely-angular/docs/sprint2.md

 ## Getting Started on Sprint 2

 To get started on a new tunely-angular sprint, we'll have you check out the solutions for the last sprint.
-Follow these steps from within your tunely-angular project directory:

-1. Stage your changes with `git add`.

-1. Commit your changes with a descriptive commit message like `"my work on sprint one"`.

-1. Run `git fetch --all`.

-1. Check out the solutions for the last sprint: `git checkout solutions_sprint_1`.

-1. Make sure you have the newest version of the code for that sprint: `git pull origin solutions_sprint_1`.

-1. Use this code as a starting point.
+Remember to follow the [branching instructions](https://github.com/SF-WDI-LABS/tunely-angular/blob/master/docs/starting_with_a_branch.md)!

 ## Inject `$http`